robrwo/Sys-CpuLoad/README.md

 This method returns the load average for 1 minute, 5 minutes and 15 minutes as an array.

-On Linux systems it will attempt to use `/proc/loadavg`.
+On Linux, FreeBSD and OpenBSD systems, it will make a call to `getloadavg`.

-On FreeBSD and OpenBSD systems, it will make a call to `getloadavg`.
+If `/proc/loadavg` is available, it will attempt to parse the file.

 Otherwise, it will attempt to parse the output of `uptime`.